lilin-bme/lilin-bme.github.io/CV/index.md

 {% endcapture %}

-{% include feature.html image="images/members/lilin2.jpg" title="Prof. Dr. Li LIN (Lynlee)林俐" text=text %}
+{% include feature.html image="images/members/lilin2.jpg" title="Prof. Dr. Li LIN (Linley) 林俐" text=text %}

 {% include section.html %}
-### EDUCATION
+### BIOGRAPHY
 Dr. Lin received her B.S. and Ph.D. degrees from Shanghai Jiao Tong University (SJTU), and worked as a joint postdoctoral fellow at the University of Illinois at Urbana-Champaign (UIUC) and SJTU.
-She was one of the early researchers of gap-enhanced Raman tags (GERTs) - a novel Raman optical label that offers ultra-high sensitivity, uniformity and photostability.
+In her PhD and Postdoc duration, She was one of the early researchers of gap-enhanced Raman tags (GERTs) - a novel Raman optical label that offers ultra-high sensitivity, uniformity and photostability.
 Her current research interests include surface-enhanced Raman scattering as a bioimaging modality for in vivo surgical navigation and as an optical platform to study biomaterial interfaces.
 She has developed transmission Raman tomography techniques for three-dimensional in vivo Raman imaging (IVRI).
 Dr. Lin has received a number of awards, including the Shanghai Chenguang Young scholar Program (2021), Best Paper Award at IMCO International Conference (2019), and Shanghai super postdoc fellowship (2018).

 ### EDUCATION
 - Ph.D., Biomedical Engineering, Shanghai Jiao Tong University, 2013-2018, *Thesis Title: The Synthesis and Biomedical Applications of Gap Enhanced Raman Tags (GERTs)*